 Tucked in behind the French Atlantic coast, an hour’s drive north of La Rochelle, this magical marshland straddles the Sèvre-Niortaise river, from Niort in the east to the sea.
-Classified among the elite group of Grands Sites de France, its name reflects the historical region of Poitou, but modern political boundaries mean that the Marais Poitevin is today shared between the Charente-Maritime and Deux-Sèvres départements of Poitou-Charentes and the Vendée in the Pays de la Loire.
-[Editor’s note: These regions will soon be changing in 2016 as France reduces the number from 22 to 13 regions.]
+Classified among the elite group of Grands Sites de France, its name reflects the historical region of Poitou, but modern political boundaries mean that today it’s shared between the Charente-Maritime and Deux-Sèvres départements of Poitou-Charentes (Nouvelle-Aquitaine) and the Vendée in the Pays de la Loire.

 The popular view of ‘Green Venice’ reflects the lush area of fenland known as the Marais Mouillé or Wet Marsh, a patchwork of small cattle pastures which are divided by waterways and fringed with tall trees.
 In summer, the canals are covered with the tiny green leaves of water plants, but the first time I took a tour in a traditional flat-bottomed boat, the golden leaves of autumn were fluttering leisurely down through the sunbeams.